nikrb/learn2flux/README.md

-working through learncode.academy "react JS tutorial" on youtube starting with my finally cobbled together server with backend to mongo.
+working through learncode.academy "react JS tutorial" on youtube checkout the different branches, the names roughly match the videos.

+Starting with my finally cobbled together server with backend to mongo.
+There is NO server side rendering here ...
+I don't think so anyway haha!
 To start:

 1. get mongo running